Death of Gloria Ramirez: In popular culture

-Buzzfeed Unsolved's The Bizarre Toxic Death of Gloria Ramirez covers the case of Ramirez's death and examines different hypotheses as to what may have caused the incidents that surrounded her passing.
+Buzzfeed Unsolved's The Bizarre Toxic Death of Gloria Ramirez covers the case of Ramirez's death and examines different hypotheses as to what may have caused the incidents that surrounded her death.

 The Murdoch Mysteries episode "A Most Surprising Bond" is loosely based on the Ramirez case, using the DMSO hypothesis to explain how a hospital patient's blood is causing those around her to fall ill.

 Gloria Ramirez's story also played a part in inspiring Stink Bomb, the second segment of the three-part film anthology Memories by Katsuhiro Otomo, where a lab technician accidentally takes an experimental drug and becomes a walking chemical weapon.

 Episode 14 of season 3 of Grey's Anatomy, "Wishin and Hopin", features a patient who is based on this case.
-The cancer patient causes anyone who comes in contact with her to faint and require immediate medical attention due to her taking an herbal supplement, causing her blood to become toxic.
+The cancer patient causes anyone who comes in contact with her to faint and require immediate medical attention due to her taking a herbal supplement, causing her blood to become toxic.